ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Security Considerations {#sec-considerations}

 DAP aims to achieve the privacy and robustness security goals defined in
-{{Section 9 of !VDAF}}, even in the presence of an active attacker.
-It is assumed that the attacker may control the network and have the ability to control a subset of of Clients, one of the Aggregators, and the Collector for a given task.
+{{Section 9 of !VDAF}}.
+That is, an active attacker that controls a subset of the Clients, one of the Aggregators, and the Collector learns nothing about the honest Clients' measurements beyond their aggregate result.
+At the same time, an attacker that controls a subset of Clients cannot force the Collector to compute anything but the aggregate result over the honest Clients' measurements.

-In the presence of this adversary, there are some threats DAP does not defend against and which are considered outside of DAP's threat model.
-These are enumerated below, along with potential mitigations.
+Since DAP requires HTTPS ({{message-transport}}), the attacker cannot tamper with messages delivered by honest parties or forge messages from honest, authenticated parties; but it can drop messages or forge messages from unauthenticated parties.
+Thus there are some threats that DAP does not defend against and which are considered outside of its threat model.
+These and others are enumerated below, along with potential mitigations.

 Attacks on robustness: